pslisko/performa365docs/docs/howto/manage_activities/exam.rst

 #.
 On the course page's sub-menu click **Manage** to open a dropdown menu.
 #.
 Choose **Activities** from the dropdown menu.
 #. **Activities** page opens containing list of all available activities.
 #.
-Select delete icon in the **Actions** column of the survey activity you wish to delete.
+Select delete icon in the **Actions** column of the exam activity you wish to delete.
 #.
 Confirm window opens informing you that activity will be deleted for all enrolled learners in the current learning period.
 Learners who have enrolled in the previous learning period(s) will not be affected - they will still have this activity.
 #.
 Click **Yes** to complete the action.